Table of Contents

 Bagels weren’t invented in New York but they’re better in the big apple than anywhere else in the world.
 Sorry, Montreal – we like New York’s jumbo, crunchy, dense bagels better than your smaller, sweeter version.

 Eastern European Jews brought their bagel recipes to New York at the turn of the 20th century.
-Since then, the carb bombs have become a worldwide phenomenon enjoyed by food lovers from Edinburgh to Shanghai.
+Since then, bagels have become a worldwide phenomenon enjoyed by food lovers from Edinburgh to Shanghai.

 In New York, bakers hand roll bagels using a special twisting and shaping method before boiling them in a mixture of water and malt syrup and then baking them to a dark, crusty brown.
 Many people incorrectly attribute the New York bagel’s magnificent qualities to local water, but we attribute the New York bagel’s excellence to bagel-making methods refined over a century or more.